KajetanDobczyk/Pokedex-React-TS/README.md

 This project was created using [Create React App](https://github.com/facebook/create-react-app) & [Pokenode-ts](https://pokenode-ts-docs-gabb-c.vercel.app/).

+You san see the app live here: [https://pokedex-pokenode-ts.netlify.app/](https://pokedex-pokenode-ts.netlify.app/)

 ## Available Scripts

 In the project directory, you can run: